CANDELY001/CANDELY001/README.md

 ✔ 🌱: I’m currently **ALX student**. 🧠💻🤖<br>
 ✔ 🤔: I’m looking for help with anything I am currently learning! 😅<br>
-✔ ⚡  Fun fact : *I Always try to learn something new and then sleep till it stores in my brain* 😎<br><br>
+✔ ⚡  Fun fact : *I Always try to learn something new and then sleep till it stores in my brain* 😎<br>

 ### Connect with me:
 <p align="left">